nCine/nCine-site/web-tests.md

 ![apptest_filebrowser](/img/apptests/apptest_filebrowser.png "apptest_filebrowser"){: .center-block :}

-A basic but working file browser based on ImGui, with custom coloring, permissions support, multiple sorting types, file types, and extension filters.<br />
+A basic but working file browser based on ImGui, with a list of pinned directories, custom coloring, permissions support, multiple sorting types, file types, and extension filters.<br />
 The same code is used in [SpookyGhost](https://encelo.itch.io/spookyghost/devlog/132134/new-file-dialog-window) with the addition of icons.

+**Controls**:
-**Controls**: Use the mouse, the keyboard, the gamepad, or the touch screen to interact with the ImGui interface and navigate the filesystem.
+- Use the mouse, the keyboard, the gamepad, or the touch screen to interact with the ImGui interface and navigate the filesystem.
+- Drag and dropping directories to the pinned list on the left by will add them to the list.
+- Drag and dropping a directory/file to the browser on the right will go to that/the containing directory.
-Pressing `Escape` on the keyboard will quit the application.
+- Pressing `Escape` on the keyboard will quit the application.

 ### apptest_font ([web version](/apptests/apptest_font.html))